The-Zhou-Lab/OrchardQuant-3D/README.md

        Scipy=1.9.1
        Vtk=9.2.6
        mistree=1.2.0
-## Running Pear-Analysis
+## Running OrchardQuant-3D

-A Windows executable file (.exe) can be downloaded from the latest release together with a compressed file (Pear-Analysis.zip).
+A Windows executable file (.exe) can be downloaded from the latest release together with a compressed file (OrchardQuant-3D.zip).